grame-cncm/faustpwa/mkdocs/docs/index.md

 ## Permission request on iOS

-On iOS the user has to explicitely allow permissions when the program needs to access the audio input and use the accelerometers and gyroscope sensors:
+On iOS the user has to explicitely allow permissions when the program needs to access the audio input with the microphone and/or use the accelerometers and gyroscope sensors:

-- an "Access motion and orentation" permission dialog will be displayed the first time the application is loaded, like in the following example:
+- an *Access motion and orientation* permission dialog will be displayed the first time the application is loaded and during the first interaction with the screen, like clicking the "ON/OFF" button.
+See the following example:
 <div><a href="requestPermissions"><img  width="25%" class="mx-auto d-block" src="requestPermissions.png"></a></div>
 Just click "Allow" so that the instrument can be controlled with gestures.

-- a "Would like to access the Microphone" permission dialog will be displayed the first time the application is loaded, like in the following example:
+- if the program is also using the microphone, the *Would like to access the Microphone* permission dialog will also be displayed the first time the application is loaded and during the first interaction with the screen, like clicking the "ON/OFF" button.
+See the following example:
 <div><a href="requestAudio"><img  width="25%" class="mx-auto d-block" src="requestAudio.png"></a></div>
 Just click "Allow" so that the instrument can record audio input.